-Composer.
-In 2013 she graduated with honours from I. J. Paderewski Academy of Music in Poznań, from Prof. Zbigniew Kozuba's class.
-Since 2012 she has been continuing her education in composition at Universität für Musik und darstellende Kunst in Vienna under the supervision of Prof. Reinhard Karger.
+Following graduation with honours from the Paderewski Academy of Music, Poznań, Poland (Prof. Z. Kozub's composition class), in 2014 E. Fabiańska-Jelińska completed postgraduate composition studies at Universität für Musik und darstellende Kunst in Vienna under the guidance of Prof. R. Karger.

-The artist is a prizewinner of many all-Poland and international competitions for composers, like e.g. European Young Composers Competition 'Gramodeska' in Prague (2011), Tadeusz Ochlewski Nationwide Composition Contest organised by The Polish Music Publishing House (2011), and the Nationwide Composition Contest of Zygmunt Mycielski Polish Composers Union 2013, 2014 (Youth Circle).
+The artist has won many national and international competitions for composers, including International Composers Competition at the Oklahoma City University (United States, 2010), the European Young Composers Competition Gramodeska(Prague, 2011), the Ochlewski Nationwide Composition Contest organised by the Polish Music Publishing House (2011, 2015), and the Mycielski Nationwide Composition Contest staged by the Polish Composers Union (2013, 2014).

-Her works are published by The Polish Music Publishing House PWM, Acte Prélable and Norsk Musikforlag from Norway.
+Ewa Fabiańska-Jelińskas works are published by The Polish Music Publishing House, Acte Prélable and Norsk Musikforlag (Norway).

-In the artistic season 2014/2015 Ewa Fabiańska-Jelińska will become the composer-in-residence of string orchestra Baltic Neopolis Orchestra (the program organised by the Institute of Music and Dance).
+In the artistic season 2014/2015 Ewa Fabiańska-Jelińska was the composer-in-residence of Baltic Neopolis Orchestra (the program organised by the Institute of Music and Dance).